tiagodavi/behind-the-code-2020/README.md

 Set of challenges of IBM Behind the Code 2020

-70k aewsome people participated in this event.
+70k awesome people participated in this event.
-I completed my challenge 8 in 86 position and was able to get 5 stars on multiple others.
+I completed my challenge 8 in 86 and was able to get 5 stars on multiple others.

 You are free to use my solutions to study and improve yourself.